• Skip to primary navigation

 cutting nori sheet using kitchen scissors

 There are different ways to assemble the salad in the jar, but two key considerations for having a salad that stays fresh for the 4 to 5 days you may have it in your refrigerator.
-First, the peanut sauce always goes on the bottom.
-Second, the kale or collard greens is always at the top with any seeds you decide to add.
+First, the Vegan Peanut Sauce always goes on the bottom.
+Second, the kale or collard greens are always at the top with any seeds you decide to add.

 Be sure to consider the second layer that goes on top of the sauce.
-Often, it's the chopped onion, carrot or cucumber because these veggies have a high water content.
-If you add the brown rice as the second layer it may absorb some of the moisture from the sauce, so choose intentionally.
+Often, it's the chopped onion, carrot, or cucumber because these veggies have a high water content.
+If you add the brown rice as the second layer, it may absorb some of the moisture from the sauce, so choose it intentionally.

 three 32 ounce glass mason jars lined up on a kitchen counter with ⅓ cup peanut sauce at the bottom